box/boxcli/examples/User Creation & Provisioning/README.md

 ./Users_Create_Provision.ps1
 ```

-You will see following output to confirm the script started:
+If there is no parameters still missing, you will see following output to confirm the script started:
 ```
 PS /home/rvb/box-cli/examples/User Creation & Provisioning> ./Users_Create_Provision.ps1
 Starting User Creation & Provisioning script...